yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 You must transform each `<` into `&lt;`.
 Without this transformation alert will appear each time you try to display this user name.
+Safe types are the chains around all strings you'll use.

-yesod does its best to handle cross scripting issues.
+Yesod does its best to handle cross scripting issues.
 Both between the client and the server and between the server and your DB.
 Here is an example:

 <code class="html">